Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 So he's feeling really weak.

-And he's sort of, he's contemplating using the meth.
+He's very drained, and he's sort of, he's contemplating using the meth.

 But then he's like, nah, I don't like that shit.